- Stay in the best luxury and boutique Mr & Mrs Smith hotels throughout

 Terms and conditions

-*The package includes all accommodation in Mr & Mrs Smith boutique hotels and local transportation with your own driver; and all applicable taxes.
+*The package includes all accommodation in Mr & Mrs Smith boutique hotels; and all applicable taxes.

-- International flights, visa fees, airport taxes or insurance.
+- International flights and car hire, visa fees, airport taxes or insurance.

 - Any items which are not mentioned as ‘included’ in the itinerary.